 Tuesday, May 14, 2013

-The first installation step is specific to Fedora, but as long as your particular Linux distribution has a working Ruby environment the airstream gem should install without problem.
+This installation step is specific to Fedora, but as long as your particular Linux distribution has a working Ruby environment, the airstream gem should install without a problem.

 yum install avahi-compat-libdns_sd-devel rubygem-gem-nice-install

 If you are streaming files from your local computer,

 airstream will start an HTTP server on TCP port 7000 to stream the file to the Apple TV.
 If you are streaming from a web URL, such as http://example.com/foo.mp4, the file will stream to the Apple TV from there.
 If you have iptables or firewalld running, be sure to open TCP port 7000.

 Be sure to place the following rule above the last iptables rule in the INPUT chain (assuming the last entry in the INPUT chain is a REJECT rule).

 iptables -A INPUT -m state --state NEW -p tcp --dport 7000 -j ACCEPT

 Be sure to save the new iptables rules so it persists on iptables service restarts.

 Assuming the file you want to stream to the Apple TV is foo.mp4, use the